dariuszkorolczukcom/components_workspace/README.md

 3. set the sound duration and send it to state
 4. press play to play the chosen sound
 5. press 'MIDI SOUNDS' button to open control panel (volume, equalizer, echo)

 ---

+[Count_Example]

+shows the right way to add and substract a value to the state
+1. Adds, Substracts and display the state count value

+---
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).